-Data protection has always been strongly regulated, but new legislation, in force from 25 May 2018, introduces much stronger sanctions for misuse of data across all sectors.
-The penalty for organisations breaching the new legislation will be up to £17 million or 4% of global turnover, which should act as a serious deterrent against misuse.
-There are also new criminal penalties for trying to re-identify someone from anonymised data without permission.
+Data protection has always been strongly regulated, but legislation, in force from 25 May 2018, introduces much stronger sanctions for misuse of data across all sectors.
+The penalty for organisations breaching the legislation will be up to £17 million or 4% of global turnover, which should act as a serious deterrent against misuse.
+There are also criminal penalties for trying to re-identify someone from anonymised data without permission.

 One concern is the possibility that someone could find out something about a person’s medical history, and use it against them.
 Some people are worried about the loss of privacy, damage to their reputation, or discrimination if someone found out about their condition.
 This may be especially true for anyone with a condition they feel sensitive about.

 - The only people that have access to your full medical record are the healthcare professionals involved in giving your individual care.
 The data is held on secure servers, and anyone accessing the data needs a smartcard and password.
 There is a clear audit trail showing who has accessed the data and when.